deckgo/deckdeckgo/docs/docs/introduction/app-introduction/app-introduction.md

 ?
 What's your presentation about (its description)?
 (Create a lightweight presentation using Web Components 🚀)

 ?
 What's your name (will be use for the author meta information)?
 (David)

-?
-What method do you want to use to edit your presentation?
-(Use arrow keys) ❯ HTML
-    Markdown
 ```

-Once your presentation is created, navigate to your new project's folder to start editing your slides and content for your talk 😉
+Once your presentation created, navigate to your new project's folder to start editing your slides and content for your talk 😉

 [deckdeckgo]: https://deckdeckgo.com